ChinhTranKaizen/StatCanHousing/README.md

         - Interestingly, if we look at Quebec case, we can see in the figure that its NHPI increased before there were a change in IPPI of construction product.
 Thus, there remains an interesting case to look into to find the possible elements that could explain this behavior of NHPI of Quebec.

-        - Finally, we can see their exists a delayed in change of rate between the IPPI and NHPI of Canada and the provinces.
+        - Finally, we can see there exists a delayed in change of rate between the IPPI and NHPI of Canada and the provinces.
 Thus, carrying out the cross-correlation analysis between IPPI and NHPI time series during this time segment would be eye-opening on the effect of construction material price on new housing price.

 # Future work
 - Change normalization method to a more accurate one